mouseless/learn-nuxt/README.md

 before nuxt build.
 This was needed to have pure markdown content at the root of the repository without the boilerplate code of a nuxt project.

+### Extract Diagrams

+This task (`.theme/prebuild/tasks/extractDiagrams.js`) processes markdown files and extracts diagrams as `.png` files and modifies markdowns to replace markdown code with diagram images.

 ### Fix Links

 This task (`.theme/prebuild/tasks/fixLinks.js`) demonstrates how you can manipulate markdown files befor building.
 It removes `.md` extension from links in markdown files so that they both work in markdown and published web site correctly.

+### Move

+This task (`.theme/prebuild/tasks/move.js`) moves files with given extension from source directory to target directory.

 ### Replace Content